JMFritz/FundSpace/README.md

 Basic Pages, List of Sections

 #### HOMEPAGE:
-  Sections:
    1. List of Campaign Categories
    2. 3-5 "Recent" or "Trending" Campaigns
    3. Search By Campaign Name
    4. Links Section (How It Works, Login, Sign-Up, Account Settings)

 #### SIGN-UP PAGE:
   Form inputs to gather "User" properties